Escuela Colombiana de Ingeniería

 The Escuela Colombiana de Ingeniería (Spanish for Colombian School of Engineering) Julio Garavito is a private engineering-based university.
 The school is located on a 70 acre campus in a beautiful natural environment in the north part of Bogotá and has approximately 4,600 students in undergraduate and graduate programs.
 It includes laboratories, computer systems, one of the largest collections of engineering texts and journals in Colombia as well as international and national access to information via the internet.

 History

 Taking its name from Colombian engineer and astronomer Julio Garavito, the school was founded on October 20, 1972, when the constitution act of the Colombian School of Engineering was signed.

-The first established program was the Civil Engineering, followed by the Electric and Systems (Computer Science) Engineering.
+The first established program was Civil Engineering, followed by Electric and Systems (Computer Science) Engineering.
 Later, the Industrial Engineering, Electronics Engineering and Economics programs were added.

 In 2002 the Board of directors approved the creation of the Administration and International business program.

 The school's structure has diversified ever since offering several additional courses and specializations.

 The teachers and engineers who founded the school are: